pkhuong/pkhuong.github.io/source/_posts/2017-06-05-relaxed-revocable-locks-mutual-exclusion-modulo-preemption.markdown

 The first tweak isn't that bad; scaling the number of arenas, stats regions, etc. with the number of CPUs is better than scaling with the number of threads.
-The second one really hurts performance: *each* allocation must acquire a lock with an atomic write.
+The second one really hurts performance: *each* allocation must acquire a lock with an interlocked write.
 Even if the arena is (mostly) CPU-local, the atomic wrecks your pipeline.

-It would be nive to have locks that a thread can acquire once per scheduling quantum, and benefit from ownership until the thread is scheduled out.
+It would be nice to have locks that a thread can acquire once per scheduling quantum, and benefit from ownership until the thread is scheduled out.
 We could then have a few arenas per CPU (if only to handle migration), but amortise lock acquisition over the timeslice.